cyberbotics/webots/docs/guide/object-buildings.md

 ### StripBuilding Field Summary

-- `length`: Defines the length of the strip.
+- `length`: Defines the minimum length of the strip (actual length is slightly bigger because buildings are not cut).

 - `randomSeed`: Defines the seed of the random number generator.
 A value smaller or equal to 0 sets a random seed.